 Examples provide additional cues for our long-term memory.
 They can be used in class to improve students' understanding of abstract concepts and the list of examples can be added to for homework and revision.
 Encourage students to use some of their revision time to recreate lists of these examples.

 Teachers should advise students to replace passive revision with active techniques: test yourself frequently, space out revision sessions, and mix different topics rather than blocking similar content.
-Emphasize that effective revision feels harder than re-reading but produces better results.
+Emphasise that effective revision feels harder than re-reading but produces better results.
 Provide specific strategies like creating practice questions, teaching concepts to others, and using retrieval practice apps or flashcards.

 The advice I will be giving my students during this revision season is simple: REVISE!